revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration removeEventListener(eventName: string, listener: CanvasManager.EventListener): void;
+    // Warning: (ae-forgotten-export) The symbol "Renderer" needs to be exported by the entry point public-api.d.ts
+    //
+    // (undocumented)
+    readonly renderer: Renderer<BGS, BCS, SF>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters